hanion/hanion.github.io/post/you-should-write-bad-code/2025-02-20-you-should-write-bad-code.md

 Take the time I built a 3D software rasterizer for a resource-constrained device.
 The project felt like a fun challenge... until the renderer started running too slow when I added face filling.
-Meanwhile, my projectile system devoured memory—the device couldn’t handle it
+Meanwhile, my projectile system devoured memory, the device couldn’t handle it

 Turns out embedded devices don’t appreciate unoptimized data structures.
 I had to adjust my approach and make things more efficient.